Tricks to Delete Useless iTunes Files for Mac

 Step 5.
 Manually drag the file into the "Trash" and clear the trash.

 If you're tired of the complex steps above, here you may try MacMaster, which is available for free download.
-It's a managing app with powerful functions but free of charge.
+It's a managing app with powerful functions but simple to use.
 This nice tool is able to help you get rid of such unnecessary files.
 Action speaks louder than words.
 Let's take a look of how it works.

 Step 1.
 Launch MacMaster on Mac